-At the request of your architect, Jim Mosgrove, we have reviewed a new set of plans for your new home on Beach Drive in-Rio del Mar The plans were reviewed for general conformance with the recommendations in our geologic report dated February 2004 for the property We specifically reviewed the following sheets
+At the request of your architect, Jim Mosgrove, we have reviewed a new set of plans for your new home on Beach Drive in Rio del Mar.
+The plans were reviewed for general conformance with the recommendations in our geologic report dated February 2004 for the property.
+We specifically reviewed the following sheets:

-- a) Sheet A1 SITE PLAN by Jim Mosgrove dated 1 December 2005 - b) Sheet A6 WEST ELEVATION by Jim Mosgrove dated 1 December 2005 - c) Sheet A7 EAST ELEVATION by mit Mosgrove dated 1 December 2005 - d) Sheet A8 SITE SECTION AND PRELIMINARY STRUCTURAL by Jm Mosgrove dated 1 December 2005 - e) Sheet 1 of 1 PRELIMTNARY IMPROVEMENTPLAN dated January 2006 by Michael Beautz, C E showing proposed drainage
+- a) Sheet A1 SITE PLAN by Jim Mosgrove dated 1 December 2005. - b) Sheet A6 WEST ELEVATION by Jim Mosgrove dated 1December 2005. - c) Sheet A7 EAST ELEVATION by Jim Mosgrove dated 1December 2005. - d) Sheet AS SITE SECTION AND PRELIMINARY STRUCTURAL by Jim Mosgrove dated 1 December 2005. - e) Sheet 1 of 1 PRELIMINARY IMPROVEMENTPLAN dated January 2006 by Michael Beautz, C.E. showing proposed drainage

-The plans show the home in the general location recommended in our report The home will be constructed as a bunker style home such that it will be built into the hillside allowing potential landslide masses to flow over and around the home The home is situated on the property so that landslide debris, that may be diverted laterally because of the home, will not affect adjacent properties
+The plans show the home in the general location recommended in our report.
+The home vvill be constructed as a bunker style home such that it will be built into the hillside allowing potential landslide masses to flow over and around the home.
+The home is situated on the property so that landslide debris, that may be diverted laterally because of the home, will not affect adjacent properties.

-The plans show a 10-foot wide completely covered porch on the upper Living Level There is a seaward sloping roof seaward of this deck The covered nature of the deck will protect occupants of the deck from exposure to landslide debris that may cascade over the home
+The plans show a IO-foot wide completely covered porch on the upper Living Level.
+There is a seaward sloping roof seaward of this deck.
+The covered nature of the deck will protect occupants of the deck from exposure to landslide debris that may cascade over the home.

-The lowest living level of the home is elevated above the FEMA flood elevation of 21 feet as shown or Sheet A8 $\,$
+The lowest living level of the home is elevated above the FEMA flood elevation of 21 feet as shown on Sheet A8.

-The home is to be supported on a cast-in-place pier and grade beam foundation system that vill be embedded sandstone bedrock.
+The home is to be supported on a cast-in-place pier and grade beam foundation system that will be embedded sandstone bedrock.